 Of course, that’s not always the case.
 There is a wide array of roles that qualify as “administrative” in nature, and a wide variety of people who occupy them.
 Some admins simply follow instructions and do what is asked of them—no more, no less.
 They meet expectations, but they aren’t really challenged.
 They don’t engage in truly meaningful work.
 And as a result, these admins don’t create meaningful careers for themselves.

 That’s perfectly fine…for some people.
 But, if you’re an administrative professional who wants meaningful work and a meaningful career, you have more power than you might think.
 The admin role holds a lot of opportunity for those who put in the effort.
 All it takes is a little creative thinking and a willingness to put yourself “out there.”
-Yes, it’s a risk but the reward is well worth it.
+Yes, it’s a risk but the rewards are well worth it.

 If you want to do more meaningful work as an admin, here are 7 ways to get started today.